architkhullar/RobotMotionPlanning_TermProject/README.md

 ### Limitations of the project:
 * No collision detection
-* No bias for the random generation of points and the theta or the angle of the orientation and hence very slow
+* No bias for the random generation of points **(This is also done)** and the theta or the angle of the orientation and hence very slow
 * random sampling sould have been bettered
 * can work more to optimizethe orientation (can add a bias for the orientations as well)
 * Optimized step size